tocisz/homepage-data/posts_source/009-Improvements-in-the-blog-engine.md

 For this I use [rfeed](https://github.com/svpino/rfeed) library.

 ## Final thoughts
 I like what I did ;-).
-If you would like to create similar approach for creating website, as usually, [the code is on GitHub](https://github.com/tocisz/homepage-generator).
+If you would like to create similar approach for creating website [the code is on GitHub](https://github.com/tocisz/homepage-generator), as usually.